Deborah-Jia/m_r_skills/README.md

 This page is the home assignment demo of CEU course [Mastering R Skills](https://courses.ceu.edu/courses/2020-2021/mastering-r-skills).
 Many thanks to instructors [Gergely Daroczi](https://www.linkedin.com/in/daroczig/) and [Mihály ORSÓS](https://www.linkedin.com/in/orsosmihaly/).
 Thank you for your patience throughout this year.
 It meant a lot to me.

-This package is built to track the price of bitcoin price.
+This package is built to track bitcoin price.
 Important functions in the m_r_skills Package include:

 * __forint__, add Hungarian Forint sign to pure number.
 * __get_usdhuf__, returns current price of one US dollar to Hungarian Forint.